Lundalogik/move-to-go/README.md

 gem install go_import
 ```

+Before starting, during and after an import, please use [this checklist](Checklist.md)

 ## Working with sources

 To help you get started a couple of different sources are included in go-import.
 These sources contains basic code and a folder structure for a specific import.